A Time Clock That Works in the Bay

 Step 2: Confirm it tracks real clock hours, not just flagged hours.
 This is the step most shops skip and later regret.
 Make sure the tool keeps timestamped clock-in and clock-out records for actual time worked, separate from the book time you pay on.
 That real-hour record is what overtime is calculated from and what a Department of Labor auditor will ask to see.
 A tool that only tracks efficiency or flagged hours leaves you exposed.

 Step 3: Check how techs will punch in.
 Walk your bay in your head.
 Will techs clock in at a shared tablet by the door, on their phones, or with a fingerprint?
-A shop where everyone shares one terminal needs a kiosk mode.
+A shop where everyone shares a single terminal needs kiosk mode.
 A shop where techs road-test cars needs reliable mobile punching.
 Match the punch method to how your crew actually moves, or they'll fight the tool every day.

 Step 4: Make sure it stops buddy punching.
 Time theft is quiet and expensive.
-Look for photo capture, facial matching, geofencing, or IP restrictions, so one tech can't clock in for another.
+Look for photo capture, facial matching, geofencing, or IP restrictions, so one tech can't clock-in for another.
 Even a basic PIN-and-photo combo closes the most common gap.
 Decide how much protection your shop needs and pick a tool that meets it without making honest techs jump through hoops.

 Step 5: Match it to your payroll system.
 The hours have to land in payroll without anyone re-typing them.
 If you run QuickBooks, a direct sync saves real time.
 If you use ADP, Gusto, or Paychex, confirm the tool exports cleanly to it.
 A clock that forces manual entry into payroll just moves the busywork instead of killing it.